 Go that extra mile to show your love for the brand.
 Do your part and support your team in ways that extend beyond your typical responsibilities.
 Make adjustments that help the brand meet the emerging financial landscape while remaining optimistic about a future where positive news wins out and business brings joy again.

 As expectations shift, remember that we are playing a critical role in the digital era.
 Content, employees and customers are one story, and experience drives the narrative.
 Marketers are now largely responsible for creating customer experiences from the point of inception to loyalty.
 Don’t lose sight of that value and continue to own that opportunity — and most importantly the voice.

 When PAN was founded 27 years ago, we built the business strictly on PR and earned media.
 Since then, we’ve evolved to take CX and digital experience head on, and just recently we launched our Strategic Consulting Group to guide businesses through their most important and challenging moments.
 We love chasing a story, digging into the data and realizing the impact we can deliver on sales and revenue.
 Most importantly, we’ve continued to hone our formula for creating an excellent customer experience and adding undeniable value to any business.

 The experience economy isn’t going anywhere, and as it moves forward marketing teams need to be in the driver’s seat.
 As a team, and even as an industry, we need to own our responsibilities as strategists and decision-makers.
-If you planned high-risk or far-reaching programs in the smoother seas of Q1, don’t cancel them for good — put them on pause and revisit the initiatives that have delivered ROI in the past.
+If you planned high-risk or far-reaching programs in the smoother seas of 2021 and H1, don’t cancel them for good going into the new year — put them on pause and revisit the initiatives that have delivered ROI in the past.
 Think of it less as a return to the basics and more as building on a strong foundation.

 Businesses are built in a down market.
 Brands looking to not just weather the storm but come through it with pace won’t run and hide — they’ll double down on proven strategies and lead with confidence and stability.